 Copywriting is more of an assembly job, than writing.
 In fact, it’s nothing like what most people think of as writing.
 The research is assembled rather than written into the outline.
 The purpose of the initial rough draft is to make an idea that’s intangible more concrete and prepare it for the next step.

 At this point the copy is little more than halfway finished.
 The writing is an initial rough draft for the writer’s eyes only.
 It’s at the next stage where the real copywriting magic happens.

-Your copy must be road tested, too.
-The race simulator for copy is inside the copywriter’s imagination.
+Your copy must be road tested.
+And the race simulator for copy is inside the copywriter’s imagination.
 To run it, they imagine themselves walking in the shoes of the target audience as they read the copy.
 How will the reader will react?
 Will the copy persuade or educate them as directed by the Creative Brief?
 The goal here is to shape the copy until it aligns perfectly with the Creative Brief in the fewest possible words.

 But the creative process takes time.
 An incubation period is needed for the best ideas to evolve and reach their full potential.
 This stage can take longer than all the previous steps combined.
 Try to speed up the process and the copy will suffer.
 The best approach is to use a marketing calendar to plan projects in advance rather than rush the copy to completion.